-Hi Spring 2023 class!
+Hi Fall 2022 class!
 Welcome to KIN 3085 (formerly ATR 3085)!
 I am thrilled and honored to be a part of your educational journey.
 I am a currently active full-time board-certified emergency medicine physician at Sharp Grossmont Hospital.
 Our emergency department is a crazy place, ranked as one of the busiest in the nation.
 I joined the PLNU family in January of 2020 as the instructor for this class.
-This is my seventh consecutive semester teaching KIN 3085. and it never gets old.
+This is my sixth semester teaching KIN 3085, and it never gets old.
 I always like keeping myself challenged to gain new knowledge and skills.
-I am also a preceptor in our emergency department for PLNU's physician assistant program, PLNU's KIN4088C internship class, other physician assistant (PA)/medical schools, and the Naval Medical Center's emergency medicine residency program.
+I am also a preceptor in our emergency department for PLNU's KIN4088C internship class, physician assistant (PA)/medical schools, and the Naval Medical Center's emergency medicine residency program.
 I received my B.S. in Bioengineering at University of California, Berkeley.
 When I was in your shoes, I was a tutor and resident assistant (RA) in the dorms, where I gained mentorship experience and understanding of the many challenges college students often face (at least at the time).
 I later earned my M.D./Ph.D. from The University of Toledo.
+My Ph.D. research project explored how high fat exacerbates prostate cancer progression.
 I completed my emergency medicine residency at William Beaumont Hospital in Royal Oak, Michigan (north of Detroit).
 My other prior teaching experiences include teaching MCAT Physical Sciences section (physics & general chemistry) and English to kindergarteners in Taiwan.
 I am a native of San Diego, and am glad to be living here again since 2016.
 I am living in the area with my lovely wife and two daughters, now ages 2 and 7 years old.